 (7) Wash Your Hands

-If you’re going to serve a dish with gluten at your meal, make sure you wash your hands between touching the gluteny foods and the gluten free foods.
+If you’re going to serve a gluten-free dish at your meal, make sure you wash your hands between touching the gluten-y and gluten-free foods.
 If you can make the entire meal gluten-free, even better.
-Your friend will feel so much better eating at your house and there’s really no sense is cooking things that not everyone at your dinner party can enjoy anyway.
+Your friend will feel much better eating at your house, and there’s no sense in cooking things that not everyone at your dinner party can enjoy.

 (8) Let Her Take First

-Again, if you are going to serve gluten-y foods at your dinner party, let your friend take her food first.
-This way she can fill her plate before other people cross contaminate the food with gluten.
-I’ve watched people put bread on their plates, then take salad and touch the salad utensils to the bread crumbs.
-The entire salad then becomes contaminated with gluten.
+If you serve gluten-y foods at your dinner party, let your friend take her food first.
+She can fill her plate before other people cross-contaminate the food with gluten.
+I’ve watched people put bread on their plates, take salad, and then touch the salad utensils to the bread crumbs.

-I’ve also watched people swap the serving utensils between dishes, etc. The spoon for the gluten-free potato salad somehow made its way into the the couscous salad, which is not gluten-free.
-Oops!
-A simple error like that can compromise the entire meal you worked hard to make safe for your friend.
+I’ve also watched people swap serving utensils between dishes.
+The spoon for the gluten-free potato salad somehow made its way into the couscous salad, which is not gluten-free.
+A simple error can compromise the meal you worked hard to make safe for your friend.

 (9) Take Her Diet Seriously

 Take cooking for someone with celiac disease or food allergies seriously.
-This is a real, medically necessary diet.
-There are a lot of gluten-free jokes floating around, but this is no joke for your friend, this is her reality.
+This is a medically necessary diet.
+There are a lot of gluten-free jokes floating around, but this is no joke for your friend; this is her reality.

 If that doesn’t motivate you, remember you don’t want to make your friend sick.
 Do your best and take every precaution you can.
-Nobody is perfect, but if you stick to using naturally gluten-free ingredients and read labels carefully, there really is nothing to worry about.
+No one is perfect, but if you stick to using naturally gluten-free ingredients and reading food labels carefully, there is nothing to worry about.
 It’s as easy as a [gluten-free] piece of cake!

 (10) Assure Her

-There is nothing more comforting than a friend who tells me what she did to prepare for my visit.
-She’ll often tell me she soaked and washed the pots and cooking utensils, mixed the cake batter by hand (no electric mixer), she’ll list out all the ingredients and even show me the packaged items she used.
+Nothing is more comforting than a friend telling me what she did to prepare for my visit.
+She’ll often tell me she washed the pots and cooking utensils or mixed the cake batter by hand (no electric mixer).
+She’ll list all the ingredients and sometimes show me the packaged items she used.

-All of this makes me feel confident that my friend not only took my diet seriously, but also that she took great care in hosting me.
-These are the kinds of friends I’m so grateful for!
+All of this makes me feel confident that my friend not only took my diet seriously but also that she took great care in hosting me.
+These are the kinds of friends I’m so grateful to have!

 It’s Not Easy Being Gluten Free

-As you probably experienced first-hand in preparing this meal for your gluten-free friend, this gluten-free stuff is not easy.
-Certainly no one would choose this lifestyle if they didn’t have to eat this way for health reasons.
+As you probably experienced first-hand in preparing this meal for your gluten-free friend, this gluten-free stuff isn’t easy.
+Indeed, no one would choose this lifestyle if they didn’t have to eat this way for health reasons.

-You might breathe a sigh of relief knowing that you only have to take such precautions when hosting her, but remember, this is your friend’s reality day-in and day-out.
-Your empathy for her will greatly increase and your act of kindness will be felt ten-fold.
+You might sigh relief knowing that you only have to take such precautions when hosting her, but remember; this is your friend’s reality every day.
+Your empathy for her will significantly increase, and your act of kindness will be felt tenfold.

-Thank you again for being a great friend and taking every precaution needed to safely host your gluten-free friend for dinner.
-You are a true friend and it will be duly noted!
+Thank you again for being a great friend and taking every precaution to host your gluten-free friend for a meal.
+You are a true friend, and it will be duly noted!